 How to apply?

-We aim for students wanting to participate in molecular studies to address the grand challenges of the future, among them: efficient use of natural resources, health and medicine, environment and climate, and global food production.
-Students aiming to learn how properties of molecules can explain phenomena in nature, how synthesis, discovery and analysis of new molecules can be used to design new drugs, medicine and materials with improved functionality, and how molecular studies can be used to improve health, industry and environment.
+With knowledge in molecular sciences, you can address the grand challenges of the future.
+This can be making efficient use of natural resources, developing solutions in health and medicine, confronting environment and climate challenges, and securing and improving global food production.
+You can learn how new molecules can be used to design new and improved drugs, medicine and materials to benefit health, industry and environment.

-More information about thematic areas and disciplines you can find here
+More information about the program structure and courses in the different specializations you can find here

 After completion of the programme, the candidate: